dingsg/resume/README.md

 ## Requirement

+* All fonts and classes are packaged.
+* Manually install the FontAwesome font.
-All fonts and classes are packaged.
-Need to fully install MacTex on MacOS.
+* Need to fully install MacTex on MacOS.

 ## Build